 In general, you’ll usually want to select light-colored wood because darker colors will hide burns, obscuring your work.
 Choosing wood free of knots with a smooth grain will provide the best medium for your art.
 You should never burn finished or treated wood.
 The heat from your pen can release toxic vapors.

 You can find wood at big box retailers, specialty arts-and-crafts shops, and hardware stores.
 Available woods come at a wide range of price points and sizes based on their availability and other uses.
+Here’s some of the best wood to consider.

 Pine is both inexpensive and easy to find, making it an excellent option for beginner wood burners.
 It’s the perfect surface to hone your skills but offers some challenges due to the sappiness of the wood and the inconsistency of the grain.
 In addition, applying shading and other advanced techniques can be challenging on pine.